pubnub/workshop-raspberrypi/projects-python/remote-led/README.md

 ### Publishing Data from Web

-The Web UI simple contains a button for this exercise.
+You are creating a simple web UI that contains a button for this exercise.

 Using JavaScript, add a click event handler to the button, and when the event is fired, send the data to PubNub, so the python code to talk to Raspberry Pi gets the signal.

 ```javascript